Download NIJAF Article Format Sample

 Access to a Print Copy

 Authors whose articles are published in NIJAF are automatically entitled to One (1) print copy of the issue in which their papers are published.
-However, any additional copy required amounts to an extra charge of Two Thousand Naira (N3,000) ($50) or (£30) only (postage inclusive).
+However, any additional copy required amounts to an extra charge of Three Thousand Naira (N3,000) ($50) or (£30) only (postage inclusive).
 The print copy is obtainable from the Business Editor, Nigerian Journal of Accounting and Finance (NIJAF), Department of Accountancy, School of Management and Information Technology, Modibbo Adama University of Technology, Yola, Adamawa State-Nigeria.

 Editorial Policies and Process